 chrome://bookmarks/

-If you quickly want to access and manage all your saved bookmarks, this URL will help you get to a synchronized bookmark manager page where all your bookmarks are displayed in an orderly fashion.
+If you want to quickly access and manage all your saved bookmarks, this URL will help you get to a synchronized bookmark manager page where all your bookmarks are displayed in an orderly manner.
 You can even import or export these bookmarks as an HTML file to port it from or to other browsers.

 chrome://cache

-You can view all stored in Cache memory of Chrome browser and the items, websites, images, and scripts stored using this URL.
+You can view all the items stored in Chrome’s Cache memory and the items, websites, images, and scripts stored using this URL.

 chrome://crashes